WAEC GCE 2026 Registration Form, Fees and Key Dates

 Cashless Payment Channels

-Candidates may also buy a registration token with a credit or debit card through the cashless payment channels listed in the new advert.
+Candidates may also buy a registration token with a credit or debit card through the cashless payment channel listed below.

 - Bancwize Limited